nietras/nietras.github.io/_posts/2021-01-22-onnxruntime.md

 ---
 layout: post
-title: ONNX Runtime - Build with TensorRT, CUDA, DirectML execution providers and benchmark on GeForce RTX 3070 via C#
+title: Building ONNX Runtime with TensorRT, CUDA, DirectML execution providers and quick benchmarks on GeForce RTX 3070 via C#
 ---
 In this blog post I detail how to build [ONNX Runtime](https://github.com/microsoft/onnxruntime) on Windows (10 64-bit).
 Most importantly with support for the NVidia TensorRT library,